News & Events

 - College Support Opportunity for TANF Recipients

-The GED diploma is earned by passing a series of five (5) tests that include: Reading, Writing, Math, Social Studies, and Science.
+The high school equivalency or HiSET® diploma is earned by passing a series of five (5) tests that include: Reading, Writing, Math, Social Studies, and Science.

-The GED process begins with an appointment with Mary Angelini, the Evening Coordinator.
+The HiSET® process begins with an appointment with Mary Angelini, the Evening Coordinator.
 Appointments are available morning, afternoon and night.
 At the appointment you will learn more about the GED and develop a plan.
-Following that appointment you will be assessed as to your ability to successfully pass the GED tests, this will include GED pre-testing.
+Following that appointment you will be assessed as to your ability to successfully pass the HiSET® tests, this will include HiSET® pre-testing.
 If your pre-test scores indicate that you need to improve your skills, we offer classes and/or tutoring.
 The classes are free, but there may be a book cost.
 Please call 646-4565 to set up an appointment.

 You may take the official tests if your pre-test scores show that you are ready.
 Official testing follows pre-testing.
-You MUST bring a government-issued picture i.d.
+Before you can begin testing, you'll need to logon to www.hiset.ets.org and create a profile.
+We can help you with that.
+At testing time you MUST bring a government-issued picture i.d.
 (Driver’s License, Maine State ID, Passport, etc) to test.
 Testing times are available morning, afternoon and night.
 All testing is done at Wells High School.

 The HiSET® exam is an alternative to the more well-known GED.
 It is now the only high school equivalency test offered in Maine, as well as 10 other states.
 It is a recognized and validated alternative to a traditional high school diploma.
 For more information on the HiSET® exam visit www.hiset.ets.org/about/overview or call us at 646-4565.